michail-tzoufras/LendingAtlas/README.md

 - `--deep_net 64 64 64 8`: A neural network that uses the embeddings evaluated by the shallow network.
 By default this keyword is not present.
 If it is present it should be followed by the number of nodes per hidden layer.

-- `--epochs 50 50`: First network (that evaluates the embeddings) is trained for 50 epochs (first value) and second network (that uses the pretrained embeddings is trained for another 50 epochs (second value).
+- `--epochs 50 50`: The first network (that evaluates the embeddings) is trained for 50 epochs (first value) and the second network (that uses the pretrained embeddings is trained for another 50 epochs (second value).

-- `--batch_size 500 500`: Batch sizes for the first and second networks respectively.
+- `--batch_size 500 500`: Batch sizes for the first and second network respectively.

 - `--sample="undersample"`: By default if the classes are imbalanced the code undersamples the majority class to achieve 1 to 1 ratio.
 Alternatively one can set "oversample" or "None" to either oversample the mionority class (to 1 to 1 ratio) or to continue using the imbalanced dataset.

 - `--explore_data`: If this flag is present then a few exploratory plots are generated from the data.

+#### Output folders
+Two output folders will be generated:
+- `output_figs`: Output figures `.png` for this dataset.
+- `output_embeddings`: Embeddings `.csv` for the categorical variables.

 ### Example
 Run the code with: